park66665/ck2gen/README.md

 # ck2gen

+While it's completely compile-able on MonoDevelop 7.3.2, its current state is "stuck in somewhere weird".
+Beware.

 First: I am (slothfully) working on it to make this compatible to 2.8.1.1.

 Second: I will make this more plausible, on Procedural Content Generation context (when pigs fly).